Klaus Mietusch: Group commander and death

+On 1 April, he was promoted to Major (major).
 On 12 April, Mietusch was injured in a landing accident and was again hospitalized, this time for three weeks.
 His Bf 109 G-6 (Werknummer 162345) ran into a bomb crater during landing at the Étain-Rouvres Airfield.
-On 1 May, he was promoted to Major (major).
 On 12 May, the USAAF flew a mission against the German fuel industry, 886 bombers, escorted by 735 fighters, attacked six oil refineries.
 Mietusch intercepted the bombers on their return to England and claimed a Herausschuss of a B-17 bomber from the 452d Bombardment Group near Bastogne.

 After the Allies launched Operation Overlord, the invasion of Normandy on 6 June, Luftflotte Reich sent additional units to the invasion front.
 By 8 June, Jagdgeschwader 1, Jagdgeschwader 3, Jagdgeschwader 11 and III.
 Gruppe of JG 54 had arrived in France and were subordinated to Fliegerkorps II.
 III.
 Gruppe of JG 26 was based at Villacoublay Airfield and flew missions to Le Havre that day.
 In the early morning hours, Mietusch claimed the destruction of two Republic P-47 Thunderbolt fighters from the USAAF 371st Fighter Group.
 The P-47s had been attacking ground targets east of Le Havre.
 On 17 July, Mietusch shot down a No. 602 Squadron Spitfire southwest of Caen.
 Shortly after, he ignored the warning of his wingman Unteroffizier Heinz Gehrke and was shot down in his Bf 109 G-6/U4 (Werknummer 440640) near Argentan-Alençon by another Spitfire from the Royal Canadian Air Force (RCAF) No. 411 Squadron.
 Mietusch bailed out and was wounded, returning to his unit the next day.